 The district provides bus transportation to and from school for all students living 1.5 miles or more from the school.
-A list of bus stops will be published at the beginning of the school year before student registration.
-Parents must, at the beginning of the school year, select one bus stop at which a student is to be picked up, and one stop at which a student is to be dropped off.
+Parents/guardians will be notified of pick-up/drop-off locations and times for the student prior to a student's first day of school.
 Students are not permitted to ride a bus other than the bus to which they are assigned.
 Exceptions must be approved in advance by the building principal.